Minutes Ago Calculator

 Workout and interval training

-Tracking rest between sets, interval work, or recovery windows.
+Tracking rest between sets, interval work, or reset windows.
 If you started a 90-minute session and are wrapping up, "90 minutes ago" gives you a start time you can log in a training app that expects absolute times.

 Cooking and slow-cook checks